rayfrankenstein/AITOW/README.md

 “In my experience Agile is often an excuse for the product/business side to skate by without doing jack shit and having any real idea what they want and just farting it out as they go along, and dev has to pickup the pieces.”--merkmerk73, [https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/](https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/)

 ---
-“I'll give you a recurring example of [Agile’s] bullshit.

-‘We need to figure out how to break this task down into smaller parts so we can continuously show progress’.

-But none of the pieces work on their own to produce anything which can be shown.
-If you want to be able to save a file we need somewhere to save it.

- ‘Ah ok I've got it!
-I knew we (you) were overthinking this!
-You simply need to not actually save it for now’.

-But what do I check in then?

-‘Oh that's simple just make it look like your'e saving it’.

-So what are the acceptance criteria?
-‘They're in the designs.
-As a user I upload a file, it's validated, i get a message that it's ok, I hit save, it saves, i get a message that it saved.’
-Ok so you want me to spend extra time writing extra logic to play pretend?

- ‘It's not playing pretend, it's showing progress’.

-It's showing bullshit in the service of bullshit.
-Supposedly this bullshit makes things faster even though it requires more engineering work, more shuffling digital paperwork, more bugs, etc. It's just optics.
-It just makes it look like things are happening for stakeholders.”--WittyOriginalName, [https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/](https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/)

----
-“Most software problems that most of us face, have already been solved.
-It's the inexperienced and incurious who have a hard time recognizing that the solution already exists.

-"Our customers are telling us they don't like sleeping in the rain."

-Oh so let's build them a house.
-We're going to need to lay a foundation, frame the structure, add siding..

-"Whoa slow down with the analysis.
-Let's start with the siding bit.
-That seems like something we can show progress on right away."

-Sorry we have to lay the foundation first otherwise...

-"You're overcomplicating things.
-We need to be iterative here.
-I'll add the, what did you call it "lay the foundation" to the backlog."

-Logically that simply can't work because.. .

-"Look this is an agile shop.
-We can't anticipate the needs of the customer.
-We have to take small steps and get feedback"--WittzyOriginalName, [https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/](https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/)

----
-“In my company we're doing okay, but I have some issues with work that needs to be done getting pushed back in favor of some smaller task, because it won't be ready until the end of sprint and "we have to maximize the value of the sprint".--CookingWithIce, [https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/](https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/)

----
-“Agile is like communism: it doesn't work in practice because it clashes with nature, and as long as humans are apes it wont work.
-Agile works for Kent Beck and pals because they are probably a worker cooperative where they themselves are their own managers.
-Trying to apply Agile to a normal company with middle managers is a lost cause.”--4lb4tr0s, [https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/](https://www.reddit.com/r/programming/comments/c2s81g/maybe_agile_is_the_problem/)

----
-“Scrum doesn’t work for projects which require hard effort.
-Its focus on short, well-defined tasks and zero personal responsibility make it impossible to finish any poorly predictable project, for example, relying on deep development or research.
-Here scrum again proves that it is an agile methodology (though the term “slimy” would be more appropriate): it encourages to stick to the easiest, tastiest problems and ignore anything harder than that.
-As such, every project infected with scrum eventually transforms into the pipeline that copy-pastes simple by-the-book solutions.
-It is very frustrating to observe a fresh project with novel idea slowly dying after scrum has been introduced into it.”--Andrei Gudkov, [https://medium.com/@gudok/scrum-dysfunction-55e52494dc1d](https://medium.com/@gudok/scrum-dysfunction-55e52494dc1d)

----
-“The bane of my existence is the endless pressure for estimates.
-I'm doing research; no one has done this stuff before.
-It is truly unknowable.
-If it was known it would be in a paper somewhere, and I would merely be implementing that paper.
-So I get told "break it down into smaller chunks", as if my 30 years of success didn't teach me how to break down problems.
-Thanks PM that has never coded or produced anything intellectually novel before!
-I'm surely being dumb and/or obstinate!

-I got that written in my previous performance review, that I don't know how to plan and break down problems, because I flatly refuse to play this game.
-You get punished for trying for hard things.
-It's nonsense.
-"I don't know" cannot be changed by insisting on an estimate.”—RogerL, [https://news.ycombinator.com/item?id=20325096](https://news.ycombinator.com/item?id=20325096)

----
 “I think you've hit on the fundamental contradiction of agile and scrum.

 ‘An upload button alone is no user story, a story might be "As a user, I want to be able to import the Excel reports that I get from company $XY, so that I don't have to manually enter the data, and save a lot of time that way", ideally including a reason why that data needs to be there.’